-"I would hope that they (Colorado Nursing Board) would take her license away.
-I think anybody, first offender or not, doesn`t have that right to get that second chance when it comes to caring for people," said Raina Sisneros.
+"I would hope that (the Colorado Nursing Board) would take her license away.
+I think anybody, first offender or not, doesn't have that right to get that second chance when it comes to caring for people," said Raina Sisneros.

-Sirena Sisneros died at Swedish Medical Center from sepsis on November 1.
-She was 42 years old.
+Sirena Sisneros died at Swedish Medical Center from sepsis on Nov.
+1. She was 42.

-Her mother Karen Ramos carries guilt because she said her daughter had told her repeatedly about prior abuse from a nurse but didn't believe her until Andryczak was suspended and then fired after the October 3 incident.
+Ramos carries guilt because she said her daughter had told her repeatedly about previous abuse from a nurse but didn't believe her until Andryczak was suspended and then fired after the Oct.
+3 incident.

 A spokeswoman for St. Anthony said the hospital had no idea Andryzcak had been fired from Swedish and charged with assault until the Problem Solvers called.

-Forbes would not clarify if Andryczak now remains an active St. Anthony Hospital employee but did admit she was when the Problem Solvers first asked about her employment status.
+Forbes would not clarify if Andryczak remains an active St. Anthony Hospital employee but admitted she was when the Problem Solvers first asked about her employment status.